ccding/go-logging/README.md

 ```

 #### Logging Functions
-It supports the following operations for logging.
+It supports the following functions for logging.
 All of these functions are
 thread-safe.
 ```go
 (*Logger) Logf(level Level, format string, v ...interface{})